 So, here’s the deal.
-When one meets the Holy Father for a nuptial blessing, one must have tickets.
-White tickets.
+When one meets the Holy Father for a nuptial blessing, one was required to have special tickets.
 The bride must wear her wedding dress and the groom a suit.

 Our flight was scheduled to land at 9:30 and we had 30 minutes to not only get into Rome, but have our tickets and be dressed.
 Getting dressed was easy for me, I just wore my suit on the plane.
 Not so easy for Christina.
 She would have to figure something else out.

 By the grace of God, we arrived ahead of schedule, just before 9:00 AM.
-We breezed through customs, as is almost always the case in Rome, for me, anyway.
+We breezed through customs, as is almost always the case in Rome.
 Christina ran for the restroom, wedding gown in tow.
-I found an illegal taxi.
-Someone that charges a ridiculous amount of money and is not licensed to drive a taxi.
+I found an illegal taxi – someone that charges a ridiculous amount of money and is not licensed to drive a taxi.
 But, for him there was no wait.
 For the legal option there was a huge line.